Findera taps a database of 133 million records to connect professionals

 I tested it by searching for myself, naturally.
 Sure enough, it named VentureBeat as my current employer, and it got my previous publications more or less right (albeit not perfectly).
 I tried a colleague’s name next, which was less successful — it listed a former employer as his current one.

-Daligault chalked it up to an outdated database.
-The platform’s technically capable of refreshing entries every six hours, but currently, it updates several times a week.
+Daligault chalked that up to an outdated database.
+The platform’s technically capable of refreshing entries every six hours, but it currently updates several times a week.

 “The question we asked ourselves was, ‘How can we collect the most relevant and accurate information?'” said Daligault.
 “We think we’ve found the answer.”